Bryan Kohberger’s father called police on him nine years before Idaho murders

 Mr Kohberger refused to enter a plea at his arraignment on four charges of first-degree murder and one charge of burglary last month.
 His attorney said that he was “standing silent” on the charges, leaving the judge to enter not guilty pleas on his behalf.

-The death penalty notice was filed one day before the accused killer is set to appear in court on Tuesday.
+The death penalty notice was filed one day before the accused killer’s latest court appearance on Tuesday.

+In a hearing in Latah County Court, Judge John Judge revised a gag order to clarify that it does include members of law enforcement, investigators and expert witnesses for both sides.
+He also warned the media not to focus cameras solely on Mr Kohberger in the courtroom – or they run the risk of cameras being banned altogether.

 In one of the multiple court filings submitted by his attorneys last week, Mr Kohberger insisted he has “no connection” to the four slain students and claimed that DNA from three other unidentified men was also found at the grisly crime scene.